zbb272/js-gravatar-creator-dc-web-career-021819/README.md

 </p>

 ### Learning Objectives
+This lab is specifically set up to improve your ability to independently break down a larger problem in to smaller, achievable tasks.
+It is up to you to figure out a good approach to tackle this challenge.
+You have been given an end
+goal: a working Identicon generator.
+Your objectives are to:
  - Given an end goal, (a working Identicon generator), identify the steps required to get there
  - Practice syncing JavaScript functionality with the DOM